Map a CSV file to an XDM schema

 The Select schema field window appears.
 Here you can navigate the structure of the XDM schema and locate the field you wish to map the CSV column to.
 Click an XDM field to select it, then click Select .

 The Mapping screen reappears, with the selected XDM field now appearing under Target Field .

 If you do not wish to map a particular CSV column, you can remove the mapping by clicking the remove icon next to the target field.
 You can also remove all mappings by selecting the Clear all mappings button .

 If you want to add a new mapping, select Add new mapping at the top of the Source Field list.

 When mapping fields, you can also include functions to compute values based on input source fields.
 See the mapping functions section in the appendix for more information.

 By following this tutorial, you have successfully mapped a flat CSV file to an XDM schema and ingested it into Platform.
 This data can now be used by downstream Platform services such as Real-time Customer Profile.
-See the Real-time Customer Profile overview for more information.
+See the overview for Real-time Customer Profile for more information.